FIFA strips Peru of U17 World Cup hosting rights

-ZURICH — FIFA has stripped Peru of Under-17 World Cup hosting rights, citing concerns about the infrastructure.
+ZURICH — Peru will no longer host the Under-17 World Cup in October after being stripped of the tournament by FIFA on Friday over concerns about the infrastructure.

 The decision was taken by the bureau of the FIFA Council which features the six regional confederation presidents and FIFA President Gianni Infantino.